Skip to main content

 How to Make It Easier for Older Adults to Get Energy and Utility Assistance

-The COVID-19 pandemic and subsequent legislation to address it created a large infusion of funding to programs that can help older adults pay for their home energy (heating/cooling) costs and receive broadband Internet service.
+Many programs can help older adults pay for their home energy (heating/cooling) costs and receive broadband Internet service.
 But older adults still must apply to receive help from these programs.

 How to help older adults pay for home energy and broadband Internet costs

-NCOA’s Benefits Enrollment Centers (BECs) have numerous strategies to help ensure that someone applying for the Low-Income Home Energy Assistance Program (LIHEAP) and the Emergency Broadband Benefit goes on to receive that benefit.
+NCOA’s Benefits Enrollment Centers (BECs) have numerous strategies to help ensure that someone applying for the Low-Income Home Energy Assistance Program (LIHEAP) goes on to receive that benefit.

 Getting copies of documents needed to apply for benefits